scotthomas27/wavemaker-docs/pages/features.md

 To create a new mindmap from the home page, select the _Your Mindmaps_ entry and then click the mindmap icon at the top right.

-To create a new mindmap from within Wavemaker, click the Wavemaker icon at the top left of the page, then the mindmap icon from the dropdown menu and finally the mindmap icon to the top right of the  _Your Mindmaps_ heading.
+To create a new mindmap from within Wavemaker, click the _Mindmaps Tool_ icon in the top bar.

 Once in a mindmap, use the icons to the top left to create new nodes, either image or text, and the style of link between them.